7 Best Portable Solar Chargers in 2020 (Review)

 7. BigBlue 5V 28W

-The BigBlue is another remarkable product that uses SunPower solar panels with a 21.5%-23.5% conversion efficiency to provide off-grid power for many outdoor activities such as camping, climbing or even fishing.
+The BigBlue is another remarkable product that uses SunPower panels with a 21.5%-23.5% conversion efficiency to provide off-grid power for many outdoor activities such as camping, climbing or even fishing.

 Integrated with Smart IC technology, the portable solar charger assures the fastest possible multiple devices charging speed up to 4 Amps.
 Moreover, the product is equipped with a special PET Polymer surface with an industry-strength that protects your device from any damage.
 It additionally guarantees IPX4 waterproof level protection.

 Considering the 28W power output available, the weight of the device exceeds the expectations at 21 oz, and the folded dimensions are 11 x 6.3 x 1.3 inches.
 The dual-port power applies to all the Android devices, making it the ideal solar cellphone charger.

 Additionally, this product has an interesting feature.
-Unlike other products, the product includes an ammeter to verify the actual electric current production of the panels.
+Unlike other products, the product includes an ammeter to verify the actual electric current production of the units.
 Typically when you charge an iPhone it will demand 1A, and with the ammeter, you will be able to check the values between 1A-0.8A.
 This will also become handy to check if the device is working or not.

 - Ammeter included